Restraining Order Attorney in Raleigh

 These orders may or may not be issued at the same time as criminal domestic violence charges, but the burden of proof necessary to obtain a DVPO is much lower than what is required for a criminal conviction.
 Because most judges prefer to err on the side of caution, an alleged victim can often obtain a restraining order when the alleged offender does not adequately defend his or her rights.

 Information on North Carolina Protective Orders

-Who Can Get Protective Order Hearings in Wake County
+- Who Can Get Restraining Order Hearings in Wake County

 North Carolina law defines domestic violence as either an attempt to cause bodily injury, intentional causing of bodily injury, causing fear of imminent serious bodily injury or continued harassment, or any one of a number of sexual assault offenses by an alleged offender upon an alleged victim with whom he has a personal relationship.
 Men and women can both be considered alleged offenders in domestic violence cases, and North Carolina General Statute § 50B-1(b) includes the following parties as examples of personal relationships: